tiagojsag/playbook/guidelines/slack-guidelines.md

 ### Public channels

 Public Slack channels are used for digital communication.
 This saves time in filling others in on statuses of projects and helps collaboration.
-People on a channel are interested in the topic right now, and anybody who does not actively participate consents to what is being said.
-That’s why is important to post everything publicly and on the right channels and tag people or groups when necessary.
+People on a channel are interested in the discussion of a topic right now.
+When decision-making is needed, a clear timeline should be stated and the affected parties directly informed (tagging individuals or user groups) to ensure asynchronous reviewing.
+This ensures that people can be present, leave and rejoin channels as they please, remember, the affected parties are tagged when necessary.

 -   `@channel` or `@here` should be avoided unless really necessary - meaning everyone in that channel should be **immediately** aware of something.
 Find out more about these handles in the [slack documentation](https://slack.com/intl/en-es/help/articles/202009646-Notify-a-channel-or-workspace#:~:text=%40everyone%20notifies%20every%20person%20in,active%20members%20of%20a%20channel.&text=If%20there%20are%2010%2C000%20members,use%20%40channel%20or%20%40here)